Please be informed HealthConnexion has moved to #11-08

 What is Brain Cancer?

 Overgrowth of cells in your brain forms masses called tumors or brain cancer.
 Cancerous or malignant brain tumors can multiply and disrupt the way your body works.
 In some instances, it can be life-threatening.
+Brain cancer can occur both in the brain tissue or in nearby locations such as the nerves, the pituatary gland, the pineal gland and the meninges.

 Primary brain cancer arises from supporting cells in the brain where the cells start to divide uncontrollably.
 Secondary brain cancer occurs when cancer cells from other parts of the body spread to the brain.
 It is also known as brain metastasis.